Scotland could see record temperatures as UK swelters in heatwave

 Ahead of soaring temperatures, which weather experts believe could pass the August 2003 record of 32.9C at Greycrook in the Scottish Borders, Holyrood minister Keith Brown urged people “to think about whether they need to travel and, if they do, make sure they’re properly equipped and plan their journey in advance”.

-By 1pm on Tuesday the hottest place in Scotland was Eskdalemuir in Dumfries and Galloway where the temperature was 30.4C, the Met Office said.
+But so far Scotland’s record has not been passed.
+At 3pm on Tuesday the hottest place north of the border was Eskdalemuir in Dumfries and Galloway where the temperature was 32.3C, the Met Office said.

+In Threave, Dumfries and Galloway, the thermometer climbed to 31.2C, while in Aboyne, Aberdeenshire, it reached 30.9C.

+And, according to the Met Office, Leuchars in Fife recorded 30.2C while Gorgarbank in Edinburgh hit 30.1C.

+Temperatures north of the border on Tuesday surpassed year-highs set the day before.

-On Monday, the mercury rose to 31.3C in Aboyne in Aberdeenshire and Leuchars in Fife.
+On Monday, they rose to 31.3C in Aboyne in Aberdeenshire and Leuchars in Fife.

 Meanwhile, the Royal Botanic Garden in Edinburgh recorded 30.8C and temperatures peaked at 29.9C in Aviemore.